nucypher/nucypher/docs/source/guides/installation_guide.md

 ```

 ### Development Docker Installation
-The intention of the Docker configurations in this directory is to enable anyone to develop and test NuCypher on all major operating systems with minimal prerequisites and installation hassle.
+The intention of the Docker configurations in this directory is to enable anyone to develop and test NuCypher on all major operating systems with minimal prerequisites and installation hassle (tested on Ubuntu 16, MacOS 10.14, Windows 10).

 #### Start with standard Docker Installation
 1. Install [Docker](https://docs.docker.com/install/)